Have you ever felt alarmed by muscle twitching after stroke and wondered what caused it?

-It’s important to understanding all possible causes of muscle twitches so that you can receive proper treatment.
-This article will highlight the 4 most common causes of muscle twitches and the best method for recovery.
+This article will highlight the 4 most common causes of muscle twitching and some effective method for recovery.

 4 Causes of Muscle Twitching After Stroke

-Before we get started, it’s important to know that you should consult your therapist if your symptoms are accompanied by pain, discomfort, or reduced quality of life.
-They can help diagnose your condition and see if there are any other factors at play.
+Before we get started, it’s important to know that you should consult your doctor or therapist if your symptoms are accompanied by pain, discomfort, or reduced quality of life.
+Your doctor can help diagnose your condition and your therapist may help with rehabilitation.

 If muscle twitches are accompanied by stiffness and difficulty with movement, then it’s likely a symptom of spasticity.
-In this case, it’s critical to work with your therapist.
-They may give you medication or Botox to help temporarily relieve spasticity, while your therapist can help with rehabilitation, which helps reduce spasticity long-term.
+In this case, it’s critical to work with your doctor or therapist.
+Your doctor may prescribe Botox injections to help temporarily relieve spasticity, while your therapist can help with rehabilitation, which helps reduce spasticity long-term.

 Aside from tremors, there are other involuntary movement disorders that can cause muscle twitches.
 For instance, some stroke patients may develop muscle twitching from conditions like clonus, chorea, athetosis, or dystonia.

-Some stroke patients experience twitching in their affected muscles right before they regain movement.
-This seems more common in hemiplegic patients (those with post-stroke paralysis) than others.
+Some stroke patients experience twitching in their affected muscles right before they regain movement, especially in patients with hemiplegia (paralysis on half the body).

 Treating Muscle Twitching After Stroke